NybergViktor/Bibblan/README.md

 4. Import/Run API in Postman using this link: https://documenter.getpostman.com/view/32298175/2sA2r3Z5hM
 6. Return to IntelliJ and Run application from file: BibblanApplication
-7. Ready to go, try all the different pre-saved requests.
+7. Ready to go, try all the different pre-saved requests in Postman.